 The coffee pot has a flattened, bulbous base with a low, plain foot.
 A long neck gives rise to a domed, hinged lid surmounted by a Mughal-esque finial, and a wide, open spout.

-The handle has a prominent ‘S’ form with two carved bone insulators.
+The handle has a prominent ‘S’ form with two buffalo bone bone insulators.

 The pot is chased all over with typically Kutch floral and leaf scrollwork against a ring-mat background.
 A deer being assailed by two hunting dogs, a maned lion standing over an antelope, and an elephant triumphing over a tiger are interspersed amongst the foliage.